 Newly hatched fry can be kept in a 30-gallon tank until they reach a length of three inches.

-Vampire Pleco are peaceful fish and rarely attack other fish, but they need a lot of space to swim.
+Vampire Pleco is peaceful fish and rarely attacks other fish, but they need a lot of space to swim.
 Their tank mates should be smaller and non-aggressive.

 Vampire Pleco needs one meal a day.
 They are happy to eat almost anything and can feed snails, prawns, and shrimp.
 Both live and frozen brine shrimp are favorite foods.
 They will also accept manufactured flakes, pellets, and sinking catfish wafers.
 A good staple to always have on hand is bloodworms.

 When there is not enough food available, the Vampire Pleco will consume large amounts of algae.
 Algae is not good for the health of this fish, so try to keep your tank algae-free.